-For the first installment of the multi-part K-swap guide, I’m going to discuss fitting an RBC/RRC manifold and installing a K-tuned adjustable EP3 pulley.
-I know that doesn’t sound like a lot, but trust me, there are some important things I’ll be going over, as well as some tips and tricks to make your life a little easier.
-For anyone who is doing a K-swap, I would recommend getting an RBC intake manifold.
-Not only does it look 100 times better than the stock PRC/PRB K20 one, but it will also increase some horsepower too, even on a stock motor.
-You can read about this in Super Street’s K-series intake manifold shootout by clicking the link below.
+For the first installment of this multi-part K-swap guide, I’ll be covering how to fit an RBC/RRC manifold and install a K-Tuned adjustable EP3 pulley.
+I know that may not sound like much, but trust me—there are some important details, tips, and tricks to make your life a bit easier.
+If you’re tackling a K-swap, I highly recommend going with an RBC intake manifold.
+Not only does it look 100 times better than the stock PRC/PRB K20 manifold, but it can also provide some noticeable horsepower gains, even on a stock motor.
+You can read more about this in Super Street’s K-series intake manifold shootout by clicking the link below.

 http://www.superstreetonline.com/how-to/engine/sstp-1002-k-series-intake-manifold-shootout